-After driving through a good chunk of the South, I have a somewhat new, less-negative opinion of Southern living.
-While driving, I noticed many cultural differences that I knew existed, and some I didn’t.
-One thing I noticed is that everything on the radio is either country, Christian, preaching, or conservative talk.
+After driving through a good chunk of the South, I have a somewhat new, less negative opinion of southern living.
+While driving, I noticed many cultural differences I knew existed—and some I didn’t.
+One thing I noticed is that everything on the radio is either country, Christian, preaching, or conservative talk radio.
 There are only one or two stations that play new rock/pop/rap.
 You can definitely tell by the radio just how far “south” you really are.
 Once pop gets relegated to one station and country gets seven, you know you’re in the deep South.
 When the opposite is true, you’re heading north.

 The food down here is a symptom of the suburban lifestyle they’ve mastered.
-I noticed that outside many of the major cities, a lot of Southern residents live in cookie cutter developments.
+I noticed that outside many of the major cities, a lot of southern residents live in cookie-cutter developments.
 This is especially true east of Alabama.
-All those developments all look the same.
+All those developments look the same.
 (Florida was the worst offender.)
-Everything was a modern suburban nightmare.
-This sameness spread to their malls and restaurants.
+Everything was a modern suburban nightmare, and that sameness spread to their malls and restaurants.

 Up North, even outside the cities, we tend to have more local and unique restaurants.
-Sure, we have our Applebees, Chili’s, and fast food, but that isn’t “good” food to us.
+Sure, we have our Applebee’s, Chili’s, and fast food, but that isn’t “good” food to us.
 Down here, it seems that those chains are the “good” cuisine.
 When you ask people here about their favorite restaurant, it’s usually a chain.
 “I love Chick Fil A.” “I love Cracker Barrel.”
-Up North, we go to those chains as a last cheap resort, not a first pick.
+We go to those chains as a last, cheap resort, not a first pick.
 It was only in the big cities that you tended to see the nicer, non-chain restaurants.

 Despite all of that, the South has great qualities, and I walked away with a better opinion of it than when I came.
-The weather is hot, the cities hot, the women hot, the accent hot, and Creole food even hotter.
+The weather is hot, the cities hot, the women hot, the accent hot, and the Creole food even hotter.
 People were very friendly and polite as well.
-It was weird to this Bostonian to be walking or standing on the street and having people come up and talk to me.
+It was weird to this Bostonian to be walking or standing on the street and have people come up and talk to me.
 They also move at a slower pace in the South.
-They take their time.
-They aren’t in as much of a rush as their other countrymen.
+They aren’t in as much of a rush as their northern countrymen.

 Going through the South was an eye-opening experience that taught me a lot about my own northern attitudes towards people, time, and places.
 It also shed light on a part of my country I had only ever criticized.

-That is the beauty of travel.
+That’s the beauty of travel.
 It opens your mind and breaks down stereotypes.
-It forces you to confront the reality in your mind and helps you understand others in the world.
-I’m not in love with the South, but I understand it now and it is a place I would be happy to go back to again.
+It forces you to confront preconceived notions and helps you understand other ways of living.
+I’m not in love with the South, but I understand it better now, and it’s a place I’d be happy to visit again.